 Recognition is more effective than a salary bonus at encouraging people to be more innovative and productive.

 Employees who receive strong recognition are 33% more likely to be proactively innovating and generate 2x as many new ideas per month.
-They are 2X more likely to be highly innovative, and are also more likely to be working at 80% capacity or higher.
+They are also 2X more likely to be highly innovative and are also more likely to be working at 80% capacity or higher.

 Companies have attributed employee recognition to improving sales, customer service, patient satisfaction, and even quality metrics.

-There are best practices when it comes to giving employees recognition to ensure it is meaningful to the recipient.
-Recognition should be:
+Need some employee appreciation ideas?
+There are key best practices when it comes to giving employees recognition to ensure it is meaningful to the person who receives recognition.
+Whatever form of recognition you use, ensure the recognition given is:

 1) Personal and genuine.
 It should not feel like a transaction, forced, or something you do to “check the box”.